 Indicator (d).
-The Program Director for Neil J. Houston House Reentry Center reports there would be periodic check-ins made by her or the appropriate case management staff to any individual who cooperated in the investigation.
+The Program Director for the Coolidge House Reentry Center reports that there would be periodic check-ins made by her or the appropriate case management staff with any individual who cooperated in the investigation.
 The reported contact with clients would be in addition to the regular case management check-ins required for residents.
-Neil J. Houston House Reentry Center's meetings with residents is usually based on needs.
+The Coolidge House Reentry Center's meetings with residents are usually based on their needs.
 The Director reported all resident victims or witnesses would be seen at least once a week after a PREA event.
-By practice, Neil J. Houston House Reentry Center case management staff routinely ask all residents about their feelings of safety as it relates to sexual misconduct.
-The retaliation monitoring form has a space for documenting the clients' monitoring process and boxes that coincide with elements to be considered.
+By practice, Coolidge House Reentry Center case management staff routinely ask all residents about their feelings of safety as it relates to sexual misconduct.
+The retaliation monitoring form includes a space for documenting the client's monitoring process and boxes that correspond to the elements to be considered.